 Enough with the 2D, it is time to start working with 3D!

 When you've mastered 2D images and drawings and you can confidently control the speed and temperature settings of the 3D pen, the next step is to create three-dimensional objects.
-Here are some examples of 3D pen templates you can purchase from Amazon:

-On their 3D simo's web-site they also offer some free stencils which can help you to create some amazing 3D things like Easter eggs and pots etc. Just click on this link and go to Templates.
+On the 3D simo's web-site they also offer some free stencils which can help you to create some amazing 3D things like Easter eggs and pots etc. Just click on this link and go to Templates.

 With the help of stencils and templates for 3D-pens, you can create a lot of interesting 3D art.
 Remember that the plastic used in 3D pens are available in a huge palette